artsandmetaphysics/goodlifeodyssey/documents/questioning-poem.md

 The words of the priests tell me what to do!
 The prophets speak out!
-The ancient books speak their wisdom,
+The ancient books pass along their wisdom!
 But how can I trust their knowledge?
 How can I know?
 ~~~